ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 Geometry
 --------

-Starting from PyMAPDL v0.66.0, by default, all the geometry entities are returned as a |pv-multiblock|  object.
-For instance:
+In PyMAPDL 0.66.0 and later, by default, all geometry entities are returned as a |pv-multiblock|  object.

+**Example 1**

 .. code:: pycon